-- preparing bids for collection contracts - on-going management of operational contracts including ensuring contractors are performing properly, liaising with Local Authorities, addressing any day to day issues which arise - conducting site audits of both collection sites and treatment operators to ensure that they are operating correctly, - compiling, checking and making the regular reporting submissions required to the relevant enforcement agencies
+- preparing bids for collection contracts - on-going management of operational contracts including ensuring contractors are performing properly, liaising with Local Authorities, addressing any day to day issues which arise

+- conducting site audits of both collection sites and treatment operators to ensure that they are operating correctly, - compiling, checking and making the regular reporting submissions required to the relevant enforcement agencies

 These costs are only incurred as a direct consequence of schemes needing to contract for and carry out actual collections.
-We believe that not to include these costs in a compliance fee would discourage some schemes from attempting to seek collection arrangements and they may instead be tempted to rely on the compliance fee as a cheaper mechanism to comply.
-Including these costs would mean that the fee was closer to the true economic cost of collection.
+We believe that not to include this cost element in a compliance fee would discourage some schemes from attempting to seek collection arrangements and they may instead be tempted to rely on the compliance fee as a cheaper mechanism to comply.
+Including this cost would mean that the fee was closer to the true economic cost of collection.

 These direct operational management and administration costs do not include any general scheme management or overhead costs which are not related to managing direct collections.
-They only include the necessary direct resource and operational management costs which are relevant to the compliance fee and will need to be carefully specified in order to avoid any other unjustified overhead costs being included.
+We propose a flatrate of £3.50 per tonne for this cost, as seen in the 2017 compliance fee methodology set out by JTa.
+Following assessment, we feel that this rate is representative of the necessary direct resource and operational management costs which are relevant to the compliance fee.

-Direct operational management costs would be calculated separately by the fee administrator, and not subject to any escalator which may apply to collection and treatment elements of the fee as we believe this would be unduly punitive.
+This direct operational management cost would not be subject to any escalator which may apply to collection and treatment elements of the fee as we believe this would be unduly punitive.